Hampton & Richmond Borough F.C.: Julian era

 On 13 May 2024, Alan Julian was appointed as manager, having retired from playing earlier in the year.

 In his first full season as Manager, the team managed to avoid relegation, finishing 18th in the National League South for the 2024-25 season, a drop of 9 places on the previous season (Hampton & Richmond finished 9th in the National League South for the 2023-24 season).

 In May 2025, the club announced that Rafaele and Stefano Petruzzo would be stepping away from the club, and transferring the ownership of Hampton & Richmond Borough FC to a group of existing investors.
 As part of the statement released, club Chairman Ben Hudson said: “We’re delighted that shareholders already familiar with the club have stepped forward to invest significantly and continue the progress achieved under the guardianship of the Petruzzo Brothers.
 This marks a pivotal moment for the Beavers, ensuring a sustainable, community-focused future for our club, which proudly boasts 104 years of history.
 Our mission remains clear: to nurture a welcoming, entertaining environment for our supporters and to create opportunities for success on the pitch.”

+On 1 December 2025, and after a run of over three months without a win, Julian departed Beveree by mutual consent.

+The Dowson Revival Era

+On 8 December 2025, a week after going separate ways with former player and manager Alan Julian, Hampton announced the return of former manager Alan Dowson, who had previously managed the Beavers from 2014—2018 before departing for Woking FC.

+Upon Dowson's return to Beveree, the team managed to avoid relegation, finishing 18th in the National League South for the 2025-26 season, for the second consecutive season.